FRBNY-DSGE/DSGE.jl/README.md

               - `m990.jl`: Code for constructing a `Model990` object.
               - `measurement.jl`: Constructs `Model990`'s measurement equation matrices.
               - `subspecs.jl`: Code for model sub-specifications is defined here.
 See "Editing or Extending a Model" for details on constructing model sub-specifications.
-           - [`m991/`]: Code for new subtypes of `AbstractDSGEModel` should be kept in directories at this level in the directory tree
+           - [`m991/`]: Code for new subtypes of `AbstractModel` should be kept in directories at this level in the directory tree
      - `parameters.jl`: Implements the `AbstractParameter` type and its subtypes.
      - `settings.jl`: Implements the `Setting` type.
      - `solve/`: Solving the model; includes `gensys.jl` code.